What's Up This Weekend: Things to do, live music, entertainment, and more

 The Latest from What’s Up Newp

+Senator DiPalma named as vice-chair of the Council of State Governments East Transportation Policy Committee

+What’s Up Interview: Martin Beck of Cloverbud Ranch on sustainable beef farming, climate change

-Six Picks: The best in live music this weekend – Bristol Porchfest, Los Lobos and the Rascals
+Six Picks Music: The best in local music this weekend – Ben Folds, Wolff Sisters and Walden

-Concert Recap and Photos: The Motels Rock the Odeum (September 16, 2021)

-4th Annual Cardines Classic featuring Army versus Navy rescheduled to October 1
+City of Newport issues call for submissions, survey for ARPA Fund ideas

 Recent Local Obituaries